Ages 14-18: Educational Resources

 Laws and regulations

-The CNSC has a Commission Tribunal.
-The Tribunal makes decisions on the licensing of major nuclear facilities, like uranium mines, research facilities and nuclear power plants.
+The CNSC is made up of a staff of experts in radiation science, nuclear engineering, law and other areas, as well as a special group of people known as the Commission.
+The Commission makes decisions on the licensing of major nuclear facilities, like uranium mines, research facilities and nuclear power plants.

-For instance, the Tribunal’s decisions can allow a company to start building a new uranium mine or allow a nuclear power plant to continue its operations.
+For instance, the Commission's decisions can allow a company to start building a new uranium mine or allow a nuclear power plant to continue its operations.

-The Commission Tribunal includes up to seven permanent appointed Commission members who have experience in different areas such as environmental assessments, engineering and mining.
+The Commission includes up to seven permanent appointed members who have experience in different areas such as environmental assessments, engineering and mining.

-The Tribunal holds public hearings and meetings.
+The Commission holds public hearings and meetings.
 Public hearings are open and members of the public are welcome to observe or participate.

-You can watch the Commission Tribunal public hearings and meetings by Webcast.
+You can watch the Commission public hearings and meetings by Webcast.